An essential guide on how to start a business in Belgium from the UK, including info on getting on the company register in Belgium.

 - Choice of payment types, including Standing Orders, Direct Debits, card payments and bank transfers (SEPA)

-As you can see, it gets expensive when currency conversion is involved as with most traditional banks.
-However, alternatives like Wise Multi-currency account can reduce the conversion cost for you.
+It can get pretty expensive when currency conversion is involved with most traditional banks, Starling Euro account can be an option, but the monthly fee and weekend exchange rate are downsides for this provider.
+However, alternatives like Wise Business Multi-currency account can reduce the conversion cost for you.

-When you open a multi-currency account with Wise, you can take advantage of conversion at the mid-market rate, remove the cost to receive payments and only get charged a small fee when you convert or make transfers between currencies.
+When you open a multi-currency account with Wise, you can take advantage of conversion always at the mid-market rate, remove the cost to receive payments and only get charged a small fee when you convert or make transfers between currencies.⁵

-You’ll get a European IBAN and an international debit card - this covers multiple currencies, so you don’t need a separate card for each currency.
-Wise is FCA regulated and uses sophisticated security and anti-fraud technology.
+You’ll get a European IBAN and an international business debit card - this covers multiple currencies, so you don’t need a separate card for each currency.

 And that’s it - all the essentials you need to know about the Starling Bank Euro Account, including features and fees.
 We’ve even thrown in an alternative, so you can check and find the best option for you, whether it’s for personal transfers or for business.